 Despite the magnanimous reasons behind you leaving the professional world, companies may see the gap in employment as a liability when you are ready to head back to work.
 This is especially true if your caretaking responsibilities leave you little time to keep up with developments in your industry.

-The FLAG Program allows those with a terminal illness to access their life insurance policies for usable funds today while preserving funds for their beneficiaries in the future.
+The Funds For Living Program allows those with a terminal illness to access their life insurance policies for usable funds today while preserving funds for their beneficiaries in the future.
 To learn more about using your life insurance policy for hired in-home care and other medical costs, contact Fifth Season today or call 866-459-1271 for more information.